 - Students must show evidence of a minimum of 25 hours in guided clinical observation in speech-language pathology and audiology prior to initiating graduate level coursework.

 - One-page Statement of Interest in the Program/Profession

-- Review and acknowledge the Essential Functions in Speech-Language Pathology and Clearances and Immunizations documents.
+- Review and acknowledge the Essential Functions in Speech-Language Pathology document

 The Master of Science, Speech-Language Pathology degree will be offered as a 2-year, full-time, graduate program of study.
 This 63- credit hour graduate degree program covers four semesters (two 7-week cycles per semester, for a total of 8 cycles in the program), and one summer session (8-weeks).
 The eight cycles of academic work will be provided in a synchronous remote learning environment with recordings available for students outside the Eastern time zone to participate asynchronously.

 The coursework has been designed, so at the conclusion of the program, the student will demonstrate knowledge of basic human communication and swallowing processes, including the appropriate biological, neurological, acoustic, psychological, developmental, and linguistic and cultural bases.